Confidence intervals for median absolute deviations: Abstract

 \section{Abstract}

-The median absolute deviation (MAD) is a robust measure of scale that is simple to implement and easy to interpret.
-Motivated by this, we introduce interval estimators of the MAD to make reliable inferences for dispersion for a single population and ratios and differences of MADs for comparing two populations.
-Our simulation results show that the coverage probabilities of the intervals are very close to the nominal coverage for a variety of distributions.
-We have used partial influence functions to investigate the robustness properties of the difference and ratios of independent MADs.
+The median absolute deviation (MAD) is a robust measure of scale that is simple to implement, easy to interpret and often reported as a measure of dispersion when data is skewed.
+However, confidence intervals either for a single MAD or the differences/ratio of two MADs are lacking, meaning that interpretations may be subjective.
+Motivated by this, we introduce interval estimators of the MAD to make reliable inferences for dispersion for based on MADs.
+Our simulation results show that the coverages of the intervals are very close to the nominal coverage for a variety of distributions, including those that are heavily skewed.
+We also present examples that clearly highlight the advantages of using these intervals instead of the heavily criticised intervals derived from sample variances when the data is skewed.

-{\bf Keywords:} asymptotic variance, partial influence functions, robust
+{\bf Keywords:} Asymptotic variance, partial influence functions, robust